cs169fa2015/dis2/README.md

 cd dis2
 ```

-If you open index.html in the browser, you'll soon see that the widget has gotten a bit of an upgrade!
+If you open index.html in the browser, you'll see that the widget has gotten a bit of an upgrade!
 We've used a submission from the DevWars website and taken the styling so that you don't have to worry about it.
 You can check out index.css if you're interested as to how this submission styled the widget.

 We'll only be working with index.js.